Learn to work effectively with children, adults and a wide range of social problems

 On our Postgraduate Diploma in Social Work course, you will get to experience a mix of teaching strategies to make sure that you are building the knowledge and confidence you need to progress in this career.

-We have a team of sector specialists who work together to give you the best experience while at university.
+We have a team of experienced professionals who work together to give you the best experience while at university.

-You’ll get to know the team and we will get to know you personally.
-We pride ourselves on our open-door accessibility to support you to stand on your own two feet in the challenging and rewarding world of social work.
+You’ll get to know the team, and we will get to know you personally.
+We pride ourselves on our student support and our commitment to your learning.

 We use written assignments, group work, workshops, feedback, meetings and placements to develop your skills.

 The practice elements of the course are assessed through portfolio presentation and assessor reports.

 There are support sessions for particular assessments and a dedicated online platform for study skills to help support your written academic skills.

 The programme has two possible levels of outcome:

 - Postgraduate Certificate (PG Cert): The Postgraduate Certificate lasts for approximately twelve months.
 Completion of a set number of academic credits will enable the award of Postgraduate Certificate.